WidyaPuspitaloka/Linux-Configuration/README.md

 - chmod 700 .ssh
 - chmod 644 .ssh/authorized_keys
 -Make sure key-based authentication is forced (log in as grader, open the /etc/ssh/sshd_config file, and find the line that says, '# Change to no to disable tunnelled clear text passwords'; if the next line says, 'PasswordAuthentication yes', change the 'yes' to 'no' - already no
-2 files to edit

 7. sudo service ssh restart
-exit grader to ubuntu user
+8. exit grader to ubuntu user

-8. chmod 600 ~/.ssh/grader_key in local machine
+9. chmod 600 ~/.ssh/grader_key in local machine

-9. Log in as the grader using the following command:
+10. Log in as the grader using the following command:

-ssh -i ~/.ssh/grader_key grader@18.194.51.171
+- ssh -i ~/.ssh/grader_key grader@18.194.51.171

 Note that a pop-up window will ask for grader's password.